UnicornUniversity/ucl-freezertor/README.md

 # Freezertor 1.0

 Demo application demonstrating usage of BigClown its selected modules and Unicorn Application Framework.
-Temporarly Grafana and Influx DB are used.
+Grafana and Influx DB are used temporarly.

 ## Influx DB